FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Related Work

 \section{Related Work}

-{\textbf{Camera-controlled video generation.}} With the rapid development of video foundation models~\cite{24arxiv/hunyuan,23arxiv/svd,22accv/tian_tcvm}, research has progressed from pure text-to-video generation toward controllable video synthesis with multiple conditioning signals~\cite{23iccv/zhang_controlnet,25iclr/sherwin_vd3d,24siggraph/wang_motionctrl}.
+\paragraph{Camera-controlled video generation} With the rapid development of video foundation models~\cite{kong2024hunyuanvideo,blattmann2023stable}, research has progressed from pure text-to-video generation toward controllable video synthesis with multiple conditioning signals~\cite{zhang2023adding,bahmani2024vd3d,wang2024motionctrl}.
 Among these directions, camera-controlled video generation has attracted increasing attention due to its relevance to downstream video creation applications.
-Early approaches encode camera intrinsics and extrinsics as control signals~\cite{24siggraph/wang_motionctrl,24eccv/van_GCD}, but subsequent studies show that such low-dimensional parameters are difficult to exploit effectively in high-dimensional attention-based diffusion models.
-This has motivated the development of alternative camera representations, including Plücker coordinates~\cite{25iclr/cameractrl,25iccv/spatialcrafter,25arxiv/omniview} and PRope~\cite{25nips/li_prope,25arxiv/voyager}, together with diverse control injection mechanisms~\cite{24siggraph/wang_motionctrl,25iclr/cameractrl,25arxiv/voyager,25iccv/recammaster,25arxiv/camclonemaster}.
-Despite promising results enabled by powerful diffusion priors, these methods often struggle to faithfully follow prescribed camera trajectories (Fig.~\ref{fig:pipeline}) due to the absence of explicit geometric constraints.
-In contrast, our approach achieves precise camera redirection by explicitly reconstructing and completing 4D scene geometry.
+Early approaches encode camera intrinsics and extrinsics as control signals~\cite{wang2024motionctrl,van2024generative}, but subsequent studies show that such low-dimensional parameters are difficult to exploit effectively in high-dimensional attention-based diffusion models.
+This has motivated alternative camera representations, including Plücker coordinates~\cite{he2024cameractrl,zhang2025spatialcrafter,fan2025omniview}, PRope~\cite{li2025cameras,huang2025voyager}, and per-token trajectory attention~\cite{xiao2024trajectory}, together with diverse control injection mechanisms~\cite{wang2024motionctrl,he2024cameractrl,huang2025voyager,bai2025recammaster,luo2025camclonemaster} and decoupled time--camera conditioning~\cite{wang2025bullettime}.
+This paradigm has been further extended to user-provided source videos: ReCapture~\cite{zhang2025recapture}, SpaceTimePilot~\cite{huang2025spacetimepilot}, and CAT4D~\cite{wu2025cat4d} re-render an input video along new camera trajectories via per-video fine-tuning or learned camera-motion disentanglement.
+Despite promising results enabled by powerful diffusion priors, methods in this family often struggle to faithfully follow prescribed camera trajectories (Fig.~\ref{fig:pipeline}), especially under large-angle redirection, due to the absence of explicit, dense 4D geometric conditioning.
+In contrast, our training-free approach achieves precise camera redirection by reconstructing and completing 4D scene geometry.